You are currently viewing Crystal field theory || CFT for octahedral complexes

 This theory considers only the geometry of the d orbitals of a central cation and its interaction with some ligands considered as punctual negative charges.

-According to this model, the ligands are attracted by the positive charge of the metal, but when approaching they generate repulsions on the d electrons of the cation, deforming the orbitals in which they are found.
+According to this model, the ligands are attracted by the positive charge of the meta, but when approaching they generate repulsions on the d electrons of the cation, deforming the orbitals in which they are found.

 A deformed orbital has a higher energy than one with its “natural” shape, so the electrons tend to occupy positions in the “native” orbitals whenever possible, this is whenever the difference in energy between the orbitals with the highest and the lowest.